What colours do we see as we speak the words of our faith?

 How might the colour of Jesus effect our devotion?

-Black History Month (October in UK, February in USA) offers Christians the opportunity to use worship words that include and celebrate diversity, past and present.
-Black History Month UK website provides reflective words in a Poets Corner.
+Black History Month (October in UK, February in USA) offers Christians the opportunity to use worship words that both bring the disparities of history before God and God’s people and celebrate diversity, past and present.

 Global Ministries of the United Methodist Church USA provides Liturgy Resources for Black History Month Worship.
 Read more.

 What Churches Can Do to Uncover the Black Presence in the Bible During Black History Month and Lent: